glebtsereteli/GMRoomLoader/docs/pages/home/whatIsIt.md

 # What is GMRoomLoader?

-GMRoomLoader is a pure GML open source ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) GameMaker library created for making room prefabs and loading room contents at runtime.
+GMRoomLoader is a pure GML open source ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) GameMaker library for making room prefabs and loading room contents at runtime.
+Also known as "loading other rooms into the current room".

 It provides tools to process the data returned by :room_get_info():, use it to load rooms contents efficiently during gameplay, and clean up created elements when needed.